Quickstart: Set up the Data Science Virtual Machine for Linux (Ubuntu)

 R: A rich library of machine learning functions is available for R. Some of the libraries that are pre-installed are lm, glm, randomForest, rpart.
 Other libraries can be installed by running:

 Here is some additional information about the first three machine learning tools in the list.

 Vowpal Wabbit is a machine learning system that uses techniques such as online, hashing, allreduce, reductions, learning2search, active, and interactive learning.

-To run the tool on a basic example, do the following:
+To run the tool on a basic example, use the following commands:

 cp -r /dsvm/tools/VowpalWabbit/demo vwdemo cd vwdemo vw house_dataset

 This is a library that is designed and optimized for boosted (tree) algorithms.
 The objective of this library is to push the computation limits of machines to the extremes needed to provide large-scale tree boosting that is scalable, portable, and accurate.

 It's provided as a command line and an R library.
 To use this library in R, you can start an interactive R session (just by typing R in the shell), and load the library.

 Here is a simple example you can run in R prompt:

 library(xgboost) data(agaricus.train, package='xgboost') data(agaricus.test, package='xgboost') train <- agaricus.train test <- agaricus.test bst <- xgboost(data = train$data, label = train$label, max.depth = 2, eta = 1, nthread = 2, nround = 2, objective = "binary:logistic") pred <- predict(bst, test$data)

 To run the xgboost command line, here are the commands to execute in the shell:

 cp -r /dsvm/tools/xgboost/demo/binary_classification/ xgboostdemo cd xgboostdemo xgboost mushroom.conf

 A .model file is written to the directory specified.
 Information about this demo example can be found on GitHub.

 Rattle (the R Analytical Tool To Learn Easily) uses GUI-based data exploration and modeling.
 It presents statistical and visual summaries of data, transforms data that can be readily modeled, builds both unsupervised and supervised models from the data, presents the performance of models graphically, and scores new data sets.
 It also generates R code, replicating the operations in the UI that can be run directly in R or used as a starting point for further analysis.